jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 Engineering daybooks are the practice of documenting what happened in a work day.
 If you have read the [Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) the practice is discussed in Topic 22.

+It has also be an very long time since I've just written a simple console application, so I wanted to see what's available in the latest version of .NET and NuGet libraries.

 ## Engineering Daybook

 I started keeping an engineering daybook about a month ago, but haven't been too consistent yet.